small log burner installed in a garden room office 3

 When it comes to installing your small wood stove into a shed, then the hearth needs to be at least 12mm thick, and it will need to be made out of a non-combustible material.
 For example, you could use a piece of glass, some slate, concrete, or patio tiles.
 Providing your hearth is at least 12mm thick, you can lay it onto a carpet or a wooden floor, for example, and your stove will sit nicely on top.

-In this case, the hearth must be a minimum size of 840mm x 840mm.
 There must also be at least 150mm of hearth space at either side and towards the rear of the stove.
-You will also need to have 225mm of space in front of the stove door as a minimum (300mm if the stove is designed to burn with doors open).
+You will also need to have 225mm of space in front of the stove door as a minimum.
 This is a safety measure in case a log or some embers roll out of the fire when you open the door to refuel your stove.

 The most important reason for the provision of a hearth is to guard against the potential resulting problems in the event of a hot ember falling out of the stove when the door is opened so the frontal hearth requirement is the most important one to adhere to.